Colia Clark, Green Party candidate for US Senate in New York, spoke at an NRC meeting about the Indian Point nuclear reactor.

 Kurds have the right to have an independent state like Moldova, Kosovo, South Sudan and other countries.
 Kurdistan has all the elements of becoming a state … Can Kurds defend themselves against attacks by the four countries that surround them?
 Can Kurds attract the support and attention of the U.S. and Europe?

-In addition, Vindheim points out why this is a critical issue for the West, and the US in particular.
-Read the rest of this entry »
+In addition, Vindheim points out why this is a critical issue for the West, and the US in particular. read more »

 In an article by Elizabeth A. Harris, the New York Times reports on Colin Beavan’s congressional campaign in New York.